-FTA has prioritized and will use the following activity areas of: (1) Targeting areas with high rates of unemployment; (2) helping persons in local communities to directly benefit from employment opportunities created by the construction and operation of new transit capital projects or other public transportation activities within their region; (3) providing career pathways that support the movement of targeted populations (e.g. new transit entrants and other underserved populations, etc.) from initial or short-term employment opportunities to sustainable careers; (4) helping to increase through outreach and training the employment of minorities, women, individuals with disabilities, veterans, low income populations and other underserved populations in public transportation activities; (5) addressing gaps in areas with current or projected workforce shortages in fields related to public transportation; (6) pre-employment training/preparation/tracking; and/or (7) recruitment and hiring.
+FTA has prioritized and will use the following activity areas of: (1) Targeting areas with high rates of unemployment; (2) ensuring that persons in local communities directly benefit from employment opportunities created by the construction and operation of new transit capital projects or other public transportation activities within their region; (3) providing career pathways that support the movement of targeted populations (e.g. new transit entrants and other underserved populations, etc. from initial or short-term employment opportunities to sustainable careers; (4) giving priority to minorities, women, individuals with disabilities, veterans, low income populations and other underserved populations; (5) addressing gaps in areas with current or projected workforce shortages in fields related to public transportation; (6) pre-employment training/preparation/tracking; and/or (7) recruitment and hiring.
 Further, these activity areas will be used to evaluate the extent to which an applicant and its required partners demonstrate how this program or project can assist in building ladders of opportunity to the middle class; how the proposed program can connect people and economic opportunities in public transportation; and how it can build pathways to new job opportunities in the transit field.

 D. Review and Selection Process

 After consideration of the findings of the technical evaluation committee, the FTA Administrator will determine the final selection and amount of funding for each project.
-Additionally, as provided at 49 U.S.C.
-5322(b)(2), the FTA will consider and select, to the maximum extent feasible, recipients that:
+FTA may consider geographic diversity and the applicant's receipt of other discretionary awards in its award decisions.

 III.
 Proposal Preparation and Submission